W.P. Roseman Excellence in Teaching Award

 - A current curriculum vita.

+- A letter of nomination from the department or college selection committee.
 This letter should address how the faculty member has a love of learning and has exhibited teaching expertise.